westernfrog/flutter/README.md

 # flutter

-**Flutter** is a simple social media site where users can share there thoughts. ⚡ But the real thing in this project is that it has no styling just the backend. 💻
+**Flutter** is a simple social media site where users can share their thoughts. ⚡ But the real thing in this project is that it has no styling just the backend. 💻

 So, if anyone wants to know about the schemas.., how to post data from input to mongodb, this project will help them a lot.